 10. Stapler heavy work- Staple paper or remove staples from a bulletin board for upper body proprioceptive input.

-11. Sensory seat- Air cushion seating such as a wiggle seat cushion or a frugal, DIY version using a $1 wiggle seat cushion option.
+11. Sensory seat- Air cushion seating such as a wiggle seat cushion (affiliate link) or a frugal, DIY version using a $1 wiggle seat cushion option.
 Here are more ideas for alternative seating options and even some DIY flexible seating ideas.

 12. Place chairs on rugs.
 Sliding chairs on classroom floors can lead to auditory overload for some sensory kids.
 Try using carpet squares under each individual chair.
 When the child pushes his chair out, he can slide the chair right on the carpet square out from the desk.